 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

 Sometimes you need cash fast.
-I know there have been times when I’ve needed quick cash to cover an unexpected expense or get me to the next pay day.
+There have been times when you need quick cash to cover an unexpected expense or get you to the next payday.

 We often think of payday loans as the place to turn to for quick cash.
 However, that’s not always the best option.
 In fact, payday loans have extremely high-interest rates, and it’s easy to get trapped in a cycle of crushing debt.

 What if you could access money quickly without the pain of those loans?
 Thanks to innovative technology, you can.

 The companies on this list will front you some quick cash, often for free!

 With an Extra Cash account from Dave you can get up to $500 transferred to your checking account in 1-3 days for no charge.

 If you need the money instantly you can get a Dave Mastercard where you can instantly access the cash advance.
 This instant access costs between $0.99 and $6.99 depending on the amount of money you want to access.